zxeenu/heavy-telegram-bot/README.md

 ### Supported Command Words (🚧 PLANNED)

+- `.whoami` — tells the user their current status (banned, blessed, or unmolested)
 - `.grace <30d?>` — Allow a chat to interact with the bot forever, or with an optional TTL
 - `.bless @<username> <30d?>` — Bless user for 30 days, with an optional TTL
 - `.smite` — Permanent ban from bot interactions for everyone in chat forever (no TTL)